littlepictures/fire_fingerprints/README.md

 * Generate annual sums of burned areas of the Fire dataset.
 * Group the annual Fire dataset by country codes.
 * Generate the sums of burned areas for each country.
-* Put burned area sums in a data frame and save a CSV file `data/ba-europe-countries.csv`.
+* Put burned area sums in a data frame and save a CSV files `data/ba-europe-countries.csv` and the cumulative sums in `data/ba-europe-countries-cumsums.csv`.
+The units are square meters.

 ### One-time script setup